stolostron/multicluster-observability-operator/tools/simulator/metrics-collector/README.md

 # Metrics Collector Simulator

-Metrics collector simulator can be used to setup multiple metrics collector in different namespaces in one managed cluster, to simulate thousands of managed clusters push metrics concurrenyly to ACM hub cluster for scale testing.
+Metrics collector simulator can be used to setup multiple metrics collector in different namespaces in one managed cluster, to simulate thousands of managed clusters push metrics concurrently to ACM hub cluster for scale testing.

 _Note:_ this simulator is for testing purpose only.